AdobeDocs/analytics-platform.en/help/components/filters/seg-sequential-build.md

 Some best practices to use Logic Group are:

 * To group sequential checkpoints.
-* To simplify the construction of sequential filters.
+* To simplify the construction of sequential segments.

 ### Examples